 The village of Thixendale is located on the Yorkshire Wolds in the middle of nowhere, but close to everywhere!

-Country Huts on the Wolds sit at the end of the village, overlooking the cricket pitch with a view down the valley, landscape which inspired David Hockney.
+Country Huts on the Wolds, self-catering shepherds huts sit at the end of the village, overlooking the cricket pitch with a view down the valley, landscape which inspired David Hockney.

-In the other direction you will find the Cross Keys pub, a short stroll from the huts.
-There is also a village shop and post box, Church and a village hall offering refreshments on a Sunday afternoon.
-Cricket matches are played on the cricket pitch in front of the huts and a list of home fixtures can be found here.
+There is church and a village hall offering refreshments on a Sunday afternoon, a postbox and even an old-fashioned red phonebox!
+Cricket matches are played on the cricket pitch in front of the shepherds huts and a list of home fixtures can be found here.
 There maybe additional fixtures, depending on Thixendale's progress through Cup matches!

 Thixendale stands at the meeting place of six valleys, surrounded by stretches of chalk grasslands.
 It is most known for its location near the midway point of the Yorkshire Wolds Way National Trail.